TayRoo/Albegmi_CSCI2270_FinalProject/README.md

 I used a struct like vertex which going to incude for example: name of building ,a visited boolen, distance, vector <adjV> adj is Vector where you can store all adjacent vertices and a previousV which is a pointer where we can use it in Dijkstra algrathim

+I dont think I have probelm running my project unless I used Xcode I have to refrence my text file from option sitting other than that I works great.

+Hope You Guys Enjoy my project...